-- 2.1 The Combined Authority is obliged to review its Constitution on an annual basis.
-Officers have undertaken a process of review, and it is intended to present proposed changes to the Combined Authority Board on 30 September 2020. - 2.2 The Audit and Governance Committee is responsible for keeping under review the governance arrangements, such as the constitution, of the Combined Authority and is empowered to make recommendations to the Combined Authority Board. - 2.3 Officers have worked with various stakeholders in preparing these proposed revisions, including the Corporate Management Team of the Combined Authority, as well as at a workshop of the Audit and Governance Committee on 17 September. - 2.3 Consultation has taken place through the distribution of a questionnaire, as well as a review of other Combined Authority Constitutions nationwide have been scoped for content. - 2.4 While the questionnaire, with a total of 13 questions, was widely distributed, the response was low.
-The following themes and points arose, highlighting the following: - Some level of concern over there being sufficient publicity about the rights of the public to ask questions at the CA Board and Committees and present petitions - The effectiveness of pre-scrutiny was questioned.
-In particular in relation to whether the right people were in attendance at committee to ask questions which might, ultimately, shape policies and plans - There were no concerns expressed over the current meetings procedure rules - The Committee system, operating within the Combined Authority, is considered to be effective although inconsistencies in agendas were raised - Although it was commented that the distinction between the different roles of the Mayor and the Combined Authority could made clearer it was generally accepted there is enough done to present the understanding of the roles - The role of the Business Board within the Combined Authority should be more clearly communicated to ensure that it is understood by the wider community - There was a unanimous response that enough is done to promote to the public access to the Forward Plan and Agenda Reports, and to provide information on how to attend meetings and ask questions - Also, a unanimous response that the Combined Authority's key documents well, and accessibly presented, although they could be made easier to find on the website - There was a mixed response on whether the Constitution should include a foreword and a longer introduction - There was unanimity as to the facility of call-in by the CA Board is a necessary function
+2.1 The Monitoring Officer is required to monitor and review the operation of the Constitution on an annual basis.

+- 2.2 The Audit and Governance Committee, which is responsible for keeping under review the governance arrangements of the Combined Authority, such as the Constitution is empowered to make recommendations to the Combined Authority Board.
+By the time of the Combined Authority Board meeting on 30 September, the Audit and Governance Committee shall have considered the proposed revisions to the Constitution described in this report, and have recommended them to the Combined Authority Board for adoption.
+The suggested amendments and recommendations of the Combined Authority Audit and Governance Committee are added in this addendum to the original published report at 4.0 in this report.
+Minor amendments to the appendices from the previously published version are indicated in red type. - 2.3 Officers have worked with various stakeholders in preparing these proposed revisions, including the Corporate Management Team of the Combined Authority, a workshop of the Audit and Governance Committee on 17 September, and by way of a comprehensive review of the Constitutions of other Combined Authorities, and a consultation exercise. - 2.3 The consultation exercise involved the distribution of a questionnaire to officers and members. - 2.4 While the questionnaire, with a total of 13 questions, was widely distributed and followed up with prompts to participants, the response was low.
+The following themes and points arose: - Some level of concern over there being sufficient publicity about the rights of the public to ask questions at the CA Board and Committees and present petitions. - The effectiveness of pre-scrutiny was questioned.
+In particular in relation to whether the right people were in attendance at committee to ask questions which might, ultimately, shape policies and plans - There were no concerns expressed over the current meetings procedure rules - The Committee system, operating within the Combined Authority, is considered to be effective although inconsistencies in agendas were raised - Although it was commented that the distinction between the different roles of the Mayor and the Combined Authority could made clearer it was generally accepted there is enough done to present the understanding of the roles - The role of the Business Board within the Combined Authority should be more clearly communicated to ensure that it is understood by the wider community

+- All responding felt that enough is done to promote to the public access to the Forward Plan and Agenda Reports, and to provide information on how to attend meetings and ask questions - Also, all responding felt that the Combined Authority's key documents are well, and accessibly presented, although they could be made easier to find on the website - There was a mixed response on whether the Constitution should include a foreword and a longer introduction - There was unanimity as to the facility of call-in by the Combined Authority Board being necessary.